Korean Job Titles Explained by a Korean

 Here are the most common Korean job titles and their duties.

-We also cover how to use them and how long it takes to get promoted to each role.
+We also explain how long it takes to get promoted to each role.

 회장 Hwe-jang (Chairman / CEO)